Sustainable into the future

 Healthy living

 Wood as a building material can absorb and release moisture depending on the surrounding climate.
-Through this natural moisture balance, wood ensures a pleasant and healthy indoor climate.
-DERIX X-LAM has the certification “Cradle to Cradle Certified® Gold” and has even achieved “Platinum” in the category “Material Health “*.
+Thanks to this natural moisture equalisation, wood ensures a pleasant and healthy indoor climate.

 Circularity